sheynkman-lab/Long-Read-Proteogenomics/README.md

 This workflow was used end-to-end in the publication as shown with the Nextflow main.nf workflow.
 However, processes within this workflow maybe useful for others and are self-contained with clear idenfication of inputs and outputs.
 These are documented on the wiki within this repository.

 You can clone this GitHub repository and run this on an appropriately sized machine.
-Running on a MacBook pro with 16GB of ram and 1 CPU and 8 cores.

 ## Quick Start